cosmosdevs/GameOfZones/README.md

 This hub will be centralized during the combination.
 The staking tokens are all controlled by iqlusion and `doubloons` will be issued to all players.

-You should have recieved `10 million` doubloons to your account.
+You should have recieved `1 billion` doubloons to your account.

+Gas prices are set at `0.025doubloons`.

 Scoring will begin at **Phase 2 launches at 12:00am PST on 5/11**